Circuit Complexity in an interacting quenched Quantum Field Theory: Introduction

+{In the realm of many-body physics, the study of quantum quenches has become increasingly important in recent years, as they offer a powerful way to drive systems out of equilibrium and explore their dynamics \cite{intro:ooe1,intro:ooe2,intro:ooe3}.
+In a quantum quench, a time-dependent parameter is suddenly or slowly varied, driving the system away from its ground state and potentially leading to thermalization.
+The study of entanglement in the context of quenched systems has been a key area of investigation \cite{intro:quench1,intro:quench2,intro:quench3,intro:quench4,intro:quench5,intro:quench6,intro:quench7,intro:quench8,Ghosh:2017nlk,Ghosh:2019yjh}.
+Moreover, the measurement of circuit complexity in quenched systems has emerged as a valuable tool for quantifying the computational resources required to simulate their dynamics \cite{Heller,compq}.
+Together, these studies shed light on the fundamental principles of non-equilibrium dynamics in quantum systems, and may pave the way for the development of novel quantum technologies.}

-For dynamical systems, the time-dependent Schrodinger equation can be solved using Lewis-Resenfield invariant-operator method\cite{doi:10.1063/1.1664991}.
-Lewis Resenfield method was used to determine the time-dependent eigenstates in \cite{intro:invar1,intro:invar2,invarSC,intro:invar3,intro:invar4,invarSC}.
-Further, one can consider adiabatic evolution of time-dependent parameters\cite{intro:pert-adiab1,intro:pert-adiab2} and use invariant-operator method to compute time-independent perturbative corrections to the eigenstates \cite{2020FrP.....8..189C}.
-The exact form of time-dependent parameters in such eigenstates can be evaluated by solving the Ermakov-Milne-Pinney \cite{ermakov2008second,milne1930numerical,pinney1950nonlinear} equation in Mathematica.
+{In dynamical systems, the time-dependent Schrödinger equation plays a crucial role in understanding their evolution over time.
+To tackle this problem, the Lewis-Resenfeld invariant-operator method has been developed, which allows one to determine the time-dependent eigenstates of such systems \cite{doi:10.1063/1.1664991}.
+Additionally, the method can be extended to consider the adiabatic evolution of time-dependent parameters \cite{intro:pert-adiab1,intro:pert-adiab2}, providing a means to compute time-independent perturbative corrections to the eigenstates \cite{2020FrP.....8..189C}.
+The exact form of time-dependent parameters in these eigenstates can be found by solving the Ermakov-Milne-Pinney equation, which can be efficiently computed using the Mathematica software.
+These methods offer a powerful means to investigate the behavior of dynamical systems, shedding new light on the intricate interplay between their time-dependent parameters and their evolution over time.}

-Motivated by all these ideas, in this work, we: \begin{itemize} \item start with discretising the Hamiltonian for an interacting Quantum Field Theory (QFT) with quartic coupling, on a finite-sized lattice, having a quenched frequency by using the most common protocol in the literature. \item use invariant operator method, in a perturbative framework, to fix the reference and target states which are chosen as the ground state for an interacting field theory (with quartic coupling). \item compute the circuit complexity for quenched-coupled oscillators by using Nielsen's geometric approach \cite{n1,n2,n3,n4,n5} and choosing a specific cost function by modifying the results of \cite{Sinha}. \item numerically evaluate the circuit complexity and comment on its parametric variation, for different cases \end{itemize}
+{In this research article, we investigate the circuit complexity of an interacting (quartic) quenched quantum field theory using the invariant operator method as described in the appendix of our previous work \cite{QE1}.
+The quench protocol we employ is the most commonly studied in the literature, and we use the results of \cite{Sinha} based on Nielsen's geometric approach to compute the circuit complexity.
+Specifically, we focus on graphically representing the time evolution of the unambiguous contribution of circuit complexity under different parametric variations.
+Our findings contribute to the growing body of literature on circuit complexity in quantum field theory and provide insights into the dynamics of complex interacting systems.
+For more details on the chosen quench protocol and methodology, readers can refer to \cite{Caputa:2017ixa,Heller,Sinha}.}